history-taa/dept-wiki/funding.md

 If the department still determines on its own the FTE percentage that a TAship represents, one potential lever to pull would be adjusting not our hourly rate, but the number of hours a given TAship represents.
 If we were expected to put, say 24 hr/wk (rather than 20) into a given TAship, our FTE would be 60% rather than 50%, which could represent effectively a 20% raise.

+**Key People**: The Director of Undergraduate Studies, currently Kathryn Ciancia, is presumably pretty involved with asking L&S for the TA lines each year.
+Also, the Joint Committee on Teaching Assistants (JCOTA) presumably has some visibility here?

 ## Fellowships
 Fellowships are key to a History graduate student’s career: for pre-dissertators, fellowships enable us to focus on our classes; for dissertators, they enable us to research and write without being bound to living and working in Madison.
 Most history grads’ fellowships are funded through a block grant that WARF gives the university each year.
 OVCRGE then determines how the grant is divvied up between departments.
 The grants aren’t enumerated in terms of history